 Woodworms go through 4 stages in their life.
 First, an adult woodboring beetle lays eggs on damp wood.
 When the eggs hatch, a larva emerges.
 The larva burrows in the wood, where it remains for several years.
 It tunnels and feeds on timber.
 The average woodboring beetle remains in the larval stage for 4 years.

 After that, the larva returns close to the surface of the wood and turns into a pupa, from which the adult beetle emerges.
 The adult furniture beetles, the final stage of a woodworm’s life cycle, fly toward light sources such as windows and UV lights as soon as they chew their way through the wood.

 There are several signs of a woodworm infestation:

 - Some larvae make a distinct scratching noise while feeding.

 - Another easily distinguishable sound is the knocking Death Watch Beetles make when looking for a partner.

-- The exit holes are another possible sign—they are small, about 2 mm in diameter, and have irregular, circular shape.
+- The exit holes are another possible sign—they are small, about 2 mm in diameter, and have irregular, circular shapes.

 What to do in case of a woodworm infestation

-Only an experienced technician is able to treat woodworm infestation.
+Only an experienced woodworm specialist is able to treat an infestation.
 The good news is that once exterminated, wood beetle larvae would have a hard time infesting the treated timber for years.
 Although the procedure is difficult, it is fairly simple.
-A special paste is injected in the exit holes, which prevents larvae from escaping and causes them to suffocate.
-If possible, woodworm close to the surface can be removed.
+A special paste is injected into the exit holes, which prevents larvae from escaping and causes them to suffocate.
+If possible, woodworm close to the surface will be removed.